 any valuable desktop space or a lot of resources - yet being always less than one

 mouse move (or hotkey) away !!!

-Now with 'live' cloud-maps and also plenty of business features (like time calculations for reliably scheduling a web-meeting over a few timezones)!
+Now in v3.40 with updated 'live' cloud-maps and also plenty of business features (like time calculations for reliably scheduling a web-meeting over a few timezones)!
 Also please note the shareware version now updates the clouds image less often than the registered one in order to conserve our limited bandwith.
 Also since v3.30 the tooltip will tell you when Daylight Savings Time is active and one week in advance when it will be activated / de-activated (independently on each city).
 Fonts and display scaling have been also better adapted for high-DPI-scaling.
 See here a screen capture with the tooltip showing in blue that DST was activated at that date and is still active, and in red that DST will end at the specified date.

-NEW Download EarthSunX version 3.30 final (XP / Vista / Windows 7 / Windows 8 ready, the same EXE works on both 32 and 64 bit Windows)
+NEW Download EarthSunX version 3.40 final (XP / Vista / Windows 7 / Windows 8 / Windows 10 ready, the same EXE works on both 32 and 64 bit Windows)

 Order the registered (never expiring) version of EarthSunX from MyCommerce (formerly ShareIt). (volume discounts are now available; existing registered users can order much cheaper updates using this link; also please note that EarthSunX is now part of our top suite - Desktop-Enhancing Utilities).

 Please note that v2 will take advantage of the latest timezones definitions in Windows, however you should

 be aware that Microsoft only automatically updated those in Windows XP (and Vista) and with the older versions